shoutem/nfc-ndef-react-native/README.md

 # NfcReactNative

 nfc-ndef-react-native is a react-native module for android to write/read tags that support the NDEF format (tested on Mifare Classic).
-This is a fork of nfc-react-native.
+This is a fork of Lube's nfc-react-native.
 WIP.

 ## Getting started

-`$ npm install nfc-react-native --save`
+`$ npm install nfc-ndef-react-native --save`

 ### Mostly automatic installation

-`$ react-native link nfc-react-native`
+`$ react-native link nfc-ndef-react-native`

 ### Manual installation